johanberntsson/ozmoo/documentation/manual/manual.md

 ## Commander X16

 The Commander X16 version is using the extended RAM fully to preload the story file by default.
 It also adapts automatically to the screen resolution used when starting the game.
 Undo is supported.
+Unlike the other platforms, scrollback buffer is currently not supported on the X16.
+The only supported build mode is ZIP.

 ## Other targets